Benjaminpjacobs/javascript-tic-tac-toe/README.md

 ## Extension

 Create the functionality for a user to play against the computer.
 The computer will always choose the spot with the highest chances to win.
-Testing my webhook.
+Testing.